Corralejo beaches Travel Guide

 Corralejo has several beaches.
 The small sandy Town Beach, by the port, is handy for keeping the children occupied while parents eat or shop.
 From here a narrow sandy strip, Playa Galera, follows the bay for some 500m (545 yards) around a small headland to the main beach, Grandes Playas.
 This is a fabulous broad long soft white stretch of sand reaching for over 7km (4.5 miles).
 Flag Beach is the place for kite surfing and wind surfing.
 Opposite, on the other side of the coastal road, is the Parque Natural de las Dunas, virgin white sand dunes covering an area of 27 sq km (10.4 sq miles).

 Beyond the beach:

 The resort is child-friendly.
-Baku Water Park is great for little ones with a special children’s area.
-A soft play area and a mini golf course are also planned.
+Acua Water Park (see above) is great for little ones with a special children's area.
+There's also crazy golf, trampolines and a kids' play area near the harbour.